Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 There is a (small) part of the Perl community that welcome the rename, as they don't want anything to do with the language and are glad to disassociate it from the Perl name.
-But in general, it appears that Perl community members would like to have channels open between members that only do `Perl 5`, and members that only do `Raku`.
+There are community members with an active interest in both Perl 5 and Raku, and some of those who only do one or the other still feel there is much to be learned from, and shared with, each other, especially given the many shared design values of the languages.

 The name change of `Perl 6` to `Raku` is also intended to have a healing effect on a community that has been effectively split for many years.